mrlunchbox777/personal-finance/README.md

 ## Investment

 This topic is somewhat fluid but the basics are the same.
 I can't do better than [this wiki](https://www.reddit.com/r/personalfinance/wiki/investing).
-Basically invest long term in low cost index funds (with somewhere like Vanguard).
-If you aren't a magician you can't beat the market; if you are one you are probably delusional; if you aren't delusional you don't need my advice.
+Basically, invest long term in low cost index funds (with a company like [Vanguard](https://investor.vanguard.com/home)).
+If you aren't a magician you can't beat the market.
+If you are one you are probably delusional.
+If you aren't delusional you don't need my advice.